doublewordai/docs/docs/2-control-layer/2-usage/1-models-and-access.md

 The page organizes models by their source provider (OpenAI, Anthropic, or custom endpoints), making it easy to understand which service powers each model.
-This organization helps when you need specific provider features or want to compare models from the same family.
+This organization helps when you need specific provider features, or want to compare models from the same family.

+Each model has an API examples tab, showing how to use the model API, and a Playground tab, providing an interactive interface to test the model directly in your browser.

 ![Models Page](/img/models.png)

+### For administrators

+Clicking through on a model card will give you additional information about that model.
+As an administrator, you can use these pages to configure the models behaviour - for example, setting the model type will change what playground will be displayed for the model.

+Clicking the 'Add groups' button lets you change which user groups have access to the model.
+Navigate to the Users & Groups tab to manage group memberships.
+User-group-model assignments are evaluated at request time, so changes take effect immediately.

 ## How to refer to a model